Prbn/NutriLensAI/README.md

 # Nutrient Analysis from Food Label Images Using Data-Driven Models

-**Term Project for CIS 667: Introduction to Artificial Intelligence**
+AI-powered tool developed as a term project for CIS 667: Introduction to Artificial Intelligence.
+It automates extraction and analysis of nutritional information from food labels using OCR, NLP, and LLMs, delivering personalized dietary insights to simplify health management and empower informed food choices.

 ## Project Overview